 Milk and milk products, as well as empty containers, should be protected against contamination at all times.

-- 1. All vehicles are kept clean. - 2.
-Material that is capable of contaminating milk or milk products is not transported with milk or milk products. - 3.
-Vehicles have fully enclosed bodies with well-fitted, solid doors.
+1. All vehicles are kept clean.

+2. Material that is capable of contaminating milk or milk products is not transported with milk or milk products.